flaggo/pydu/docs/system.md

 symlink(src, dst, overwrite=False, ignore_errors=False)
 ```

-`symlink` only work on `Unix-like` system, it create a symbolic link pointing
+It create a symbolic link pointing
 to source named link_name.If dist is exist and overwrite is true,a new
 symlink will be created.